Who Invented The Camera? The Complete Truth

 The camera featured a two-box design: the inner box was fitted with an image plate, and the outer box had a landscape lens.
 The inner box could be slid to focus on objects at varying distances.

-After focusing the image on the screen, a sensitized plate was put on the screen.
-The shutter of the camera was a copper flap fixed in front of the lens, which was controlled by a knurled wheel.
+After focusing the image on the screen, a sensitized plate was placed on it.
+The shutter of the camera was a copper flap fixed in front of the lens, controlled by a knurled wheel.

 These cameras used to take 5 to 30 minutes to capture a single photograph.
 Each device (with accessories) was priced at 400 francs.